JanaeMatt/Diabetes-EDA/README.md

 # Executive Summary

-Limited access to preventive healthcare is significantly associated with higher odds of hypertension at the county level.
-A one percentage point increase in routine checkup rates was associated with a 1.16 percentage point decrease in hypertension prevalence (95% CI: −1.170 to −1.146, p < 0.001), while a one percentage point increase in the uninsured rate was associated with a 0.62 percentage point increase (95% CI: 0.610 to 0.625, p < 0.001).
-The effect is not uniform: insurance status meaningfully modifies the relationship, with uninsured populations experiencing a disproportionately stronger association between limited preventive care access and hypertension prevalence.
-Structural factors including socioeconomic disadvantage, reduced provider availability, obesity, physical inactivity, and smoking, further amplify risk.
-These findings indicate that improving preventive care access alone is insufficient.
-Targeted, insurance-aware interventions are critical to reducing hypertension disparities in underserved communities.

-The analysis uses a multivariable logistic regression framework with an interaction term between preventive care access and insurance status to assess effect modification.
+Limited access to preventive healthcare is associated with higher hypertension prevalence—but this relationship is not uniform across populations.

+This analysis finds that insurance status significantly amplifies risk: counties with both low preventive care access and high uninsured rates consistently exhibit the highest hypertension burden.
+While increasing routine checkups is associated with lower hypertension overall, access alone does not guarantee improved outcomes.
+The ability to act on that access—largely determined by insurance coverage—drives whether preventive care translates into meaningful risk reduction.

+Key Insight:
+Hypertension disparities are driven by the intersection of access, insurance coverage, and structural conditions—not any single factor in isolation.

+Supporting Evidence
+- +1% increase in routine checkups → ~1.16% decrease in hypertension prevalence (p < 0.001)

+- +1% increase in uninsured rate → ~0.62% increase in hypertension prevalence (p < 0.001)

+- Preventive care × insurance interaction → statistically significant (p < 0.001)

 # Data Structure
 The dataset used is a CDC county-level dataset on chronic disease indicators and healthcare access.
 The analytic structure organizes variables across the following categories: